YouwangDeng/Leetcode/LeetcodeNote.md

 ## Read N Characters Given Read4 II - Call multiple times
 * cache and use of pointers
 * when cache has been completely read, reset the cache

+## Kth Largest Element in an Array
+* use a priorityqueue
+* O(nlogk)
+* could use partition and pivot idea along with

+## Binary Search Tree Iterator
+* use a stack to store the pre nodes